codeigniter4/CodeIgniter4/user_guide_src/source/general/logging.rst

 =========================

-You can use any other logger that you might like as long as it extends from either ``Psr\Log\LoggerInterface`` and is `PSR3 <https://www.php-fig.org/psr/psr-3/>`_ compatible.
-This means that you can easily drop in use for any PSR3-compatible logger, or create your own.
+You can use any other logger that you might like as long as it extends from either ``Psr\Log\LoggerInterface`` and is `PSR-3 <https://www.php-fig.org/psr/psr-3/>`_ compatible.
+This means that you can easily drop in use for any PSR-3 compatible logger, or create your own.

 You must ensure that the third-party logger can be found by the system, by adding it to either the **app/Config/Autoload.php** configuration file, or through another autoloader,